-Jacques, and told Duffy that Defendant Jacques would not appreciate hearing about his concerns, and that Duffy would regret reporting them to him-telling Duffy that "you will regret it" if he continued to report concerns about Rio's conduct in Mongolia.
+137. After Duffy reported the concerns he was hearing about Oyu Tolgoi and the instruction to discontinue the reports his firm was providing from senior leaders in Mongolia, Kirikova told Duffy he would have to drop and disregard those concerns.
+As Duffy explained, Kirikova was an intermediary for Defendant Jacques, and told Duffy that Defendant Jacques would not appreciate hearing about his concerns, and that Duffy would regret reporting them to him-telling Duffy that "you will regret it" if he continued to report concerns about Rio's conduct in Mongolia.
 Duffy understood that Kirikova would report what he told her to Defendant Jacques.

-116. Uncomfortable with that response, and with other "serious misgivings" after reporting "multiple, unprofessional [and] unethical behaviors" by Rio's most senior executives since Defendant Jacques took over as CEO to Rio's Board and chairman-who "took no action" in response-Duffy resigned and terminated his firm's contract with Rio in December 2017.
+138. Uncomfortable with that response, and with other "serious misgivings" after reporting "multiple, unprofessional [and] unethical behaviors" by Rio's most senior executives since Defendant Jacques took over as CEO to Rio's Board and chairman-who "took no action" in response-Duffy resigned and terminated his firm's contract with Rio in December 2017.
 As Duffy recounted, he explicitly communicated to Rio's senior leadership that concerns about unethical behavior in Mongolia was a reason he was terminating his contract.

-117. As the executive coach to nearly all of the senior management at Rio Tinto, Duffy had unique and unparalleled access and insight into the senior leaders at Rio, their motivations, and how they operated.
-Indeed, Duffy had overseen executive coaching services for Defendants Jacques and Soirat for several years.
+139. As the executive coach to nearly all of the senior management at Rio Tinto, Duffy had unique and unparalleled access and insight into the senior leaders at Rio, their motivations, and how they operated.
+Indeed, Duffy had overseen executive coaching services for Defendants Jacques and Soirat for several years and had intimate knowledge of how they managed Rio.
+Duffy recounted how Defendant Jacques told Duffy at his first coaching session that "I don't like coaching because you guys [Blackswan] might find something I don't want you to know" and later told Duffy that he "didn't trust anyone."

-118. According to Duffy, Defendant Jacques "knew without a doubt" about the problems at Oyu Tolgoi by 2017, as Defendant Jacques' role as CEO and career depended upon the project's success.
+140. According to Duffy, Defendant Jacques "knew without a doubt" about the problems at Oyu Tolgoi by 2017, as Defendant Jacques' role as CEO and career depended upon the project's success.
 As Duffy explained, Defendant Jacques was distrustful of other Rio Tinto executives and surreptitiously tracked their work through other intermediaries at Rio Tinto, and closely followed the developments in Mongolia: "He doesn't trust anyone.
 There is no way in hell that a flea flew down the mine and he wouldn't know about it."
 As Duffy recounted, it was clear Defendant Jacques knew the "wheels were coming off" the project at OT by at least January 2018, when Defendant Jacques personally traveled to Mongolia to meet with the Mongolian prime minister.